lucia-auth/lucia/documentation/src/pages/upgrade-v3/index.md

 });
 ```

+Another change is that APIs for request handling have been removed.
+We now just provide code snippets in the docs that you can copy-paste.

-Lucia is also now built with [Oslo]() which provides useful auth-related utilities.
+Lucia is now built with [Oslo](), a library that provides useful auth-related utilities.
 While not required, we recommend installing it alongside Lucia as all guides in the documentation use it some way or another.

 ```
 npm install lucia@beta oslo